PollyHannah/Phylogenomic-study/README.md

 ```bash
 module load R
 ```
 Run the first R script in this repository.
-To do this, you will need the `Orthogroups.tsv` file in the directory from which you run the script (I reccomend running it from the mcv directory).
-Use the cp command to copy the .tsv file from the relevant directory either orthofinder_2_family`, `orthofinder_2_genus`, or `orthofinder_2_species`) to the mcv directory.
+To do this, you will need the `Orthogroups.tsv` file in the directory from which you run the script.
+I reccomend running it from the mcv directory.
+Use the cp (copy) command to copy the .tsv file from the relevant directory (either the `orthofinder_2_family`, `orthofinder_2_genus`, or `orthofinder_2_species` directory) to the mcv directory.

 For example, if you were doing the analysis at the family level:
 ``` bash
 cp ./orthofinder_2_family/Results_*/Orthogroups/Orthogroups.tsv .
 ```